For information on winter intensives that are being delivered partially or fully on campus, please refer to the COVID-19 page.

 LEARNING AND TEACHING METHODS

-The subject comprises two one lectures and one two hour workshop each week.
+The subject comprises one 1 hour lecture and one 3 hour workshop each week.
 Weekly readings are assigned from the textbook.
 The subject also includes a design/implementation project, which involves analysis, design, implementation and delivery.

 INDICATIVE KEY LEARNING RESOURCES

 At the beginning of the year, the coordinator will propose a textbook that will be made available through University Book Shop and library.
 The current suggested textbook is Christopher Fox: Introduction to Software Engineering Design, Processes, Principles, and Patterns with UML2.
 Additional learning material will be made available on the learning management system (LMS) site for the subject.

 CAREERS / INDUSTRY LINKS

 The software industry is a large and steadily growing industry, and is constantly looking for competent software engineers.
 This subject teaches the software engineering design principles and core software design skills required by industry practitioners.